royalapplications/beyondnet/README.md

 ### Generator Modes

-The generator always generates language bindings (C header file and optionally a Swift source code file) but it can also be configured to automatically compile a native version of the target assembly.
+The generator always generates language bindings (C header file and optionally Swift and/or Kotlin source code files) but it can also be configured to automatically compile a native version of the target assembly.

-At the moment, automatic build support is only available on Apple platforms.
+Automatic build support is available for:

-If enabled, an [XCFramework](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle) containing compiled binaries for macOS ARM64, macOS x64, iOS ARM64, iOS Simulator ARM64 and iOS Simulator x64 is built.
+- **Apple platforms**: Generates an [XCFramework](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle) containing compiled binaries for macOS ARM64, macOS x64, iOS ARM64, iOS Simulator ARM64 and iOS Simulator x64.
 The generated XCFramework is ready to use and can just be dropped into an Xcode project.
+- **Android platforms**: Generates native libraries (.so files) for ARM64 architecture in the Android jniLibs structure, ready to be integrated into Android projects.
+- **Multi-platform**: Build for multiple platforms simultaneously (e.g., iOS + Android) in a single operation.
+See the [Multi-Platform Build Guide](docs/MULTI_PLATFORM_BUILD.md).

 We recommend using the automatic build support if possible.
 If you decide to [do things manually](README_MANUAL_BUILD.md), you will have to compile the generated C# file using NativeAOT, then link the resulting dynamic library into your native code and include the generated language bindings to call into it.